brysonsteck/resurrection/README.md

 * `/about`
     * Displays information about the plugin, including links to GitHub and Spigot, and also warns the player if the plugin is outdated.
 * `/bug`
-    * Displays contact information in case a bug occurs, such as links to the GitHub issues page and my Discord.
+    * Displays contact information in case a bug occurs, such as links to the GitHub issues page and the Google Form.
 * `/howlong [PLAYER]`
     * Shows the player how long they (or the specified player) have until they are resurrected.
     * This command requires a player to be specified when ran from the console.